 Using mobile apps to manage payroll out of the office is a necessity for many business owners.
 Those that are considered good are designed to provide payroll services that help employers pay their staff accurately and on time and avoid potential tax-filing penalties.
 The best payroll apps for your business also depend on the type of workers you hire (employees versus contractors), your compliance needs, and whether or not you have in-house payroll or HR support staff to handle employee pay processing.

-Our recommendation for the best payroll app is QuickBooks Payroll.
-It lets you run payroll, electronically file and pay payroll taxes, and remit employee wages via direct deposits all from your mobile device.
-Moreover, it’s easy to use and integrates with QuickBooks seamlessly—a plus for existing users of the provider’s accounting software.
-Sign up for its 30-day free trial today.
+Our recommendation for the best payroll app is Square Payroll.
+It lets you run payroll, manage tax deductions, track PTO, access benefits plans, and set up automatic pay runs all from your mobile device.
+Moreover, it’s easy to use and integrates with Square POS seamlessly—a plus for retail shops and restaurants already using the provider’s point-of-sale software.

 Sign up for a Square Payroll plan today.